jzhousz/SynapseAnalyzer/README.md

 This project contains codes for a 3D synapse quantifier.
 It is to analyze 3D subcellular synapse distribution using multi-channel microscopic images.

 The system consists of 3 components: Synapse Counter, Neuron Reconstructor and Distribution Quantifier.
-The 3rd component takes the outputs of the first two components to produce the subcellular synapse distribution.
+The 3rd component, Distribution Quantifier, takes the outputs of the first two components to produce the subcellular synapse distribution.
+Example outputs of synapse counter and neuron reconstructor are provided for testing out the Distribution Quantifier directly.

 ## Synapse Counter